new-guy/screeps-os/README.md

 - npm install screeps
 - npx screeps init

-- npx screeps start
+- sh start_server.sh (you might need to use ifconfig to get your IP and update this)
-- npx screeps cli in new window
+- sh start_cli.sh in new window
 - start the client in steam and connect to logged server address

 - place a spawn